-- 3. Candidates would not be allowed to appear in the equivalent papers of the Revision V (new syllabus), if they have already passed the relevant papers in earlier revision. - 4.
-Candidates would have to pass 15 theory papers, three projects in order to qualify 'B' Level (IT) in Revision V syllabus. - 5.
-In case, the candidate has cleared examination as per Revision II and/or Revision III, the equivalency of Revision II with III and Revision III with IV will be done before the equivalency with Revision V. - 6.
-Candidates would be allowed exemption in maximum eight papers which they have passed in Revision IV and below. - 7.
-No exemption will be given in modules of any specialized area.
-Candidate will have to appear in examination of modules of specialized area in order to qualify for 'B' Level course in Information Technology.
+3. Candidates would not be allowed to appear in the equivalent papers of the Revision V (new syllabus), if they have already passed the relevant papers in earlier revision.

+- 4. Candidates will have to pass 15 theory papers, one project and employability skills module in order to qualify 'B' Level (IT) in Revision V syllabus. - 5.
+In case, the candidate has cleared examination as per Revision II and/or Revision III, the equivalency of Revision II with III and Revision III with IV will be done before the equivalency with Revision V.